The competent Computational Thinking test (cCTt): a valid, reliable and gender-fair test for longitudinal CT studies in grades 3-6: Introduction and related work

 (1) \emph{Determining whether the cCTt can be used to cover 4 years of primary school with a single instrument} for longitudinal assessments, and including student profiles to help researchers, practitioners and educators understand the impact of their interventions and adapt accordingly.
 Indeed, for researchers, it would be possible to determine how an intervention affects individuals or groups of individuals over extended periods of time, therefore providing more reliable insight into the relevance of an intervention beyond short term interventions which are presently the most common in the field.
 For educators on the other hand, such assessments may help establish student profiles and help target their classroom interventions and offer tailored support that is adapted to students' needs \citep{guggemos_computational_2022}.
 Finally, for practitioners, to evaluate the longitudinal impact of widespread computing-related curricular reforms, it is essential to have validated assessments throughout K-12 to follow students' progress over time.
 This not only helps establish the impact of such reforms, but also helps determine how to adjust the learning objectives per grade and the pedagogical content developed by curriculum designers.
 In all cases, we argue that i) these three types of stakeholders and their needs should be accounted for when developing and validating CT assessments, and that ii) it is essential to have families of assessments that cover K-12, with the possibility of carrying over information from past years and from other instruments to have access to baseline performance assessments. \\

-(2) \emph{Providing a first step towards establishing equivalency scales, whether intra- or inter-assessments} through normalised z-scoring to establish percentiles (see section \ref{sec:CTT}).
-Equivalencies intra-assessments help compare performance across grades.
+(2) \emph{Providing a first step towards establishing means of intra- or inter-assessments comparisons} through normalised z-scoring to establish percentiles (see section \ref{sec:CTT}) and IRT analyses to establish {student proficiency profiles (see section \ref{sec:IRT})}.
+Intra-assessment equivalencies help compare performance across grades.
 Inter-assessments equivalencies on the other hand may serve two purposes.
 One is to compare performance between different families of assessments which may be relevant when comparing the outcomes of studies having used different types of assessments.
 The other, is to be able to link performance between consecutive assessments that are part of a same family.
 This is particularly relevant for example to link the performance of the cCTt and CTt in longitudinal studies, notably considering that certain percentiles have already been published for students in grades 5-6 and 7-8 (see Table 4 in \citealp{roman-gonzalez_which_2017} for the aggregate grade 5-6 and 7-8 percentiles and Table 6.22 in \citealp{roman_gonzalez_code_2016} for the grade specific percentiles).
 The present study therefore provides a first step towards conducting a comparative study between the cCTt and the CTt and establishing an equivalency scale between them.
 The latter is indeed only possible once we have identified whether a comparison would be beneficial in grades 5-6, and at which point an equivalency scale is necessary to switch between the cCTt and CTt. \\